Bedrock-OSS/bedrock-wiki/docs/commands/mcfunction.md

 tag @s add dev
 gamemode creative
 effect @s night_vision 100000 1 true

+# You can write comments like this
+say hey!
 ```

 Functions can be executed in-game by typing `/function name_of_function`.
 This will execute all the commands in the function file, all in a single tick.
 Nested functions will also run in the same tick as the parent function.